pysmo.tools.iccs

 Info

-The new time window may not be chosen such that the pick lies outside the the window.
+The new time window may not be chosen such that the pick lies outside the window.
 The picker will therefore automatically correct itself for invalid window choices.

 Examples: